AnaviTechnology/anavi-docs/anavi-tpm-20/anavi-tpm-20.md

 ## Pinout

-The components of ANAVI TPM 2.0 utilize the following pins on Raspberry Pi:
+ANAVI TPM 2.0 is a compact two-layer PCB.
+Its Bill of Materials (BoM) contains just 8 components: one SLB 9672 chip, four capacitors, and three resistors.
+On the Raspberry Pi, the ANAVI TPM 2.0 makes use of the following pins:

 | Component    | Pins                            |
 | ------------ |:------------------------------- |